 - Represented a private mortuary in California Court of Appeal and Supreme Court proceedings regarding groundwater storage rights, with Petition for Review granted and later dismissed.

-- General Counsel (former) to a municipal water district that reserves latent powers while actively protecting and managing surface water and groundwater rights and quality for the district's residents and agricultural growers, including implementation of an AB 3030 groundwater management plan.
+- Served as General Counsel to a municipal water district that reserves latent powers while actively protecting and managing surface water and groundwater rights and quality for the district's residents and agricultural growers, including implementation of an AB 3030 groundwater management plan.

 Water Quality and Natural Habitat

 - Assists regional efforts with regulatory approvals for implementing river flow management measures designed to preserve and enhance fishery habitats.